crazcalm/book_ideas/my_books/practical_sorting_book/src/chapter_1.md

 }
 ```

 For convience, I made the poker hand type an enum and I ordered variants of the enum from strongest hand type to weakest hand type.
 The reason I did that is because when we compare poker hands, we first compare the hand type.
 In order to make this comparision, PokerHandType must implement the following traits; Ord, Eq, PartialOrd, PartialEq.
 I do not want to write the implementation for all of these traits, when I know I can use the derived version of these traits and still get what I want.In order to make sure the derived implementation of these traits work as I expected it to, I need to make sure that the enum variants are in the order that I want them to be sorted in.
-(NOte: I may want to talke about how derive works for enums.
+(Note: I may want to talk about how derive works for enums.
 Its the same as with structs, but yeah...)